-Before they decide on the terms of your mortgage loan (which they base on their risk), lenders need to discover two things about you: your ability to repay the loan, and if you are willing to pay it back.
-To figure out your ability to repay, lenders assess your debt-to-income ratio.
-To assess how willing you are to repay, they use your credit score.
+Before deciding on what terms they will offer you a mortgage loan, lenders want to find out two things about you: whether you can repay the loan, and if you will pay it back.
+To assess your ability to pay back the loan, lenders look at your debt-to-income ratio.
+To assess your willingness to pay back the loan, they consult your credit score.

 Credit scores only assess the info contained in your credit profile.
-They never take into account income, savings, down payment amount, or factors like sex race, nationality or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-Credit scoring was envisioned as a way to assess willingness to repay the loan without considering other irrelevant factors.
+They don't consider income, savings, amount of down payment, or factors like sex ethnicity, national origin or marital status.
+These scores were invented specifically for this reason.
+Credit scoring was developed as a way to take into account only that which was relevant to a borrower's willingness to repay the lender.

 Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
-Your score is based on both the good and the bad in your credit history.
+Your score results from both positive and negative items in your credit report.
 Late payments lower your credit score, but consistently making future payments on time will improve your score.

-To get a credit score, you must have an active credit account with a payment history of six months.
-This payment history ensures that there is enough information in your credit to assign a score.
-If you don't meet the criteria for getting a credit score, you may need to work on a credit history before you apply for a mortgage loan.
+Your report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your report to assign a score.
+If you don't meet the minimum criteria for getting a score, you might need to work on a credit history before you apply for a mortgage loan.

 Peerless Residential Mortgage can answer questions about credit reports and many others.
-Give us a call: (513) 713-1515.
+Give us a call at (513) 713-1515.